SolaceDev/solace-dev-codelabs/markdown/dt-otel/dt-otel.md

 - [SEMP User Guide](https://docs.solace.com/SEMP/Using-SEMP.htm)

 <aside class="positive">
-All API commands in the CodeLab assume that the software broker is running locally in docker and that the commands are executed using the default Admin credentials
+All API commands in the codelab assume that the software broker is running locally in docker and that the commands are executed using the default Admin credentials
 </aside>